 The eBPF-based masquerading can masquerade packets of the following IPv4 L4 protocols:

-By default, any packet from a pod destined to an IP address outside of the
+By default, all packets from a pod destined to an IP address outside of the

-native-routing-cidr range is masqueraded.
-The exclusion CIDR is shown in the above
+to other cluster nodes.
+The exclusion CIDR is shown in the above output of

 cilium status (